xisentian/draft-mls-combiner/draft-mls-combiner.md

 ## Updates

 Updates MAY be *partial* or *full*.
 For a partial-update, only the traditional session's epoch is updated following the proposal-commit sequence from Section 12 of RFC9420.
-For a full-update, the PQ session update seeds the update for the traditional session.
-Specifically, the sender updates the PQ session with an empty commit and derives a PreShared Key (PSK) from the `exporter_secret` of the new epoch.
-Then, the same sender updates its standard session's group secret with the PQ PSK injected into the key schedule and commits the update with a PreSharedKey proposal (8.4, 8.5 RFC9420).
-Receivers process the PQ commit and the standard commit to derive the new epochs in both sessions.
+For a full-update, an update is also applied to the PQ session and then an exporter key is derived from the PQ session and injected as a PreShared Key (PSK) from the `exporter_secret` of the new epoch.
+Then, the same sender updates its traditional session's group secret with the PQ PSK injected into the key schedule and commits the update with a PreSharedKey proposal (8.4, 8.5 RFC9420).
+Receivers process the PQ commit and the traditional commit to derive the new epochs in both sessions.

 <This process brings entropy from the PQ session into the standard session.>